probeiuscorp/language/spec/01-modules.md

 ## Importing

-Import a specifier to put all of the module's exported identifiers in scope.
+Import a specifier to put all of the module's exported bindings in scope.

 <table>
 <tr>